alyssaong1/VoIPBot/README.md

 		file_handle = trimmed_sound.export("trimmed.wav", format="wav")
 ```

-### Speech to text module
+### Speech to text, LUIS and Text to speech modules

-We used the Bing Speech API to convert the user's utterance into text.
+We used the Bing Speech API to convert the user's utterance into text, LUIS to perform natural language processing on the user's utterance, and then text to speech (from Bing Speech API) to generate a spoken response to be played back to the user.
 You will need to obtain a Bing Speech API key, instructions on obtaining the key [here](http://www.icomedias.com/support/microsoft-cognitive-services-key/).
-You can also generate a key straight from the Azure Portal.
+You can also generate keys for Bing Speech and LUIS straight from the Azure Portal.
 You will need the key in the authorization header when you make calls to the speech API.
-Refer to bingspeech.py for the code to make calls to the speech API - you will need a specific set of paramters when you make the call.
+Refer to bingspeech.py for the code to make calls to the speech API - you will need a specific set of parameters when you make the call.
 The format of your wav needs to be PCM.

-### LUIS module

-There is an official [Python SDK for LUIS]() by Microsoft, which we used in our code.
+There is an official [Python SDK for LUIS]() by Microsoft, which we used to handle the LUIS intents in our code.
 You will need to go into the LUIS portal to configure the intents that your bot will understand.
-Our bot only gets the weather and reads out the news for now.
+Our bot only has the 'GetWeather' and 'GetNews' intents for now.
+Luismodule.py shows you how to make calls to LUIS, and then handle the intent result from LUIS to generate the bot response to the user.

 Future work:
 - Using the Bing Websocket API, which includes silence detection, etc.
+- Abstract out the speech processing
+- Figuring out scalability - how to handle multiple calls at once